adam-horton/TripAdvisor_Analysis/README.md

 * sheets is a list of Excel spreadsheets to concatenate

 ### NLP_Functions
-The only function designed for use is Run_Analysis
+The only function designed for use is Run_Analysis.

 #### Run_Analysis
 Analyzes a set of reviews scraped off of TripAdvisor using the Scrape_Data module.
 Returns the k most important sentences in the entire review set from p clusters.
 This methodology follows from the review article mentioned above.